 We want you to feel comfortable throughout your entire procedure.
 Ocean Oral and Maxillofacial Surgery offers several types of anesthesia to meet your needs.
 During your initial consultation, we will discuss the type of surgical procedure you require and your level of anxiety or apprehension while in our office.
 We will then recommend the type of sedation that will be most beneficial for you.
-We welcome you to call our office if you have any questions about dental anesthesia in Lompoc and Santa Barbara, California, and to make your appointment with Dr. David McAninch and Dr. Robert Kiken.
+We welcome you to call our office if you have any questions about dental anesthesia in Santa Barbara, California, and to make your appointment with Dr. David McAninch and Dr. Robert Kiken.

 Below are the types of anesthesia administered in our office:

 Local anesthetic is the mildest form of anesthetic used at our office.
 It is administered in the area where the surgery is to be performed, typically by injection.
 Depending on the procedure, local anesthetic may be used in combination with another type of anesthesia.
 Local anesthetic is frequently used in simple oral surgery procedures, such as minor soft tissue treatments or simple tooth extractions.

 Nitrous oxide, or laughing gas, is a type of sedation dentistry that works through inhalation.
 A breathing apparatus is placed over the patient’s nose.
 As the patient breathes in the gas they become relaxed.
 If you receive nitrous oxide, you will remain conscious, but will be very relaxed – you may also experience a “floating” or euphoric feeling.
 Nitrous oxide has a sedative and an analgesic (pain-controlling) effect.
 As soon as you stop inhaling the gas, the effects wear off, making it possible for you to safely and legally drive yourself home following your procedure.